mark-watson/hy-lisp-python-book/manuscript/preface.md

 ![The Hy Language logo Cuddles by Karen Rustad](images/hylisplogo.jpg)

 Usually I use photographs that I take myself for covers of my LeanPub books.
 Although I have SCUBA dived since I was 13 years old, sadly I have no pictures of an octopus that I have taken myself.
 I did find a public domain picture I liked (that is the cover of this book) on Wikimedia. **Cover Credit**: Thanks to Wikimedia user Pseudopanax for placing the cover image in the pubic domain.

+## Acknowledgements

+I thank my wife Carol for editing this manuscript, finding typos, and suggesting improvements.